 Here’s what young people think about coronavirus.

 The objective of the research was to gain an understanding of the precautions being undertaken by young people, as well as their concerns.
 The first part of this survey asked young people to separate the facts from the myths of COVID-19, as well as to measure how well the messages from news organisations and the government are gaining traction.
 The second part of this survey attempts to understand how the constant news coverage and shifting situation is affecting youth wellbeing.
-We also endeavored to find out how young people would cope with remote learning, and whether or not they believed themselves to be facing an uncertain employment future (for instance, if their current casual hours of employment had been cut in the past fortnight).
+We also endeavoured to find out how young people would cope with remote learning, and whether or not they believed themselves to be facing an uncertain employment future (for instance, if their current casual hours of employment had been cut in the past fortnight).
 The first wave of this study was conducted between Wednesday 18 March and Sunday 22 March and the second wave was conducted between Tuesday 7 April and Wednesday 15 April.
 In Wave 2 we included additional questions to understand student sentiment about studying from home.

 Pictured are just a few nuggets from the results.
 Follow the link below to see more.